shobhikabharti/CloudTransformation/README.md

 - [ ] 20 AUG 2022 > Playing with the Canva to come up with the banner online.
 Created my learning accounts on AWS and Azure.
 - [ ] 21 AUG 2022 > Came up with my learning plan and it's brutal, need to plan for wellness as well, I'm thinking 1-2 hours per day.
-- [ ] 22 AUG 2022 > Started on Cloud Practioner Essentials Week 1, road is tougher ahead
+- [ ] 22 AUG 2022 > Started on Cloud Practioner Essentials Week 1, tide is high and I'm sailing on for sure 😉
 - [ ] 23 AUG 2022 >